realodix/assert-dev/README.md

 `non-empty-list`  | Check that an array is a non-associative list, and not empty

 #### Redundant types
-You cannot declare a super-type and a sub-type one union type declaration.
+You cannot declare a super-type and a sub-type one union type declarations.

 Super-type | Sub-type
 ---------- | -------------------------------------------------------------------